-The 1980s were a time of very active American military intervention around the world.
+The 1980s were a time of very active corporate-American military intervention around the world.
 All of these American wars of aggression were avoidable corporate wars about extraction and were unnecessary and avoidable.

 America waged avoidable wars in Grenada, El Salvador and Honduras.
 America supported Israel and Egypt with war on Lebanon.
 The U.S. -Iranian conflict began with the fall of the Iranian Shah.
 America supported and funded Iraq in a war of aggression on Iran in the Gulf region.

 In 1981 U.S. military advisers were sent to El Salvador to assist in training government forces in counter-insurgency.

 The U.S. engaged in unnecessary conflict with Libya in 1981.
 On August 19, 1981, American planes based on the carrier U.S.S.
 Nimitz shot down two Libyan jets over the Gulf of Sidra after one of the Libyan jets had fired a heat seeking missile.
 The missile was fired because the United States continued to illegally occupy the Gulf of Sidra, which was recognized as Libyan territorial waters.

 –On August 21, 1982, President Reagan dispatched 80 marines to serve in the multinational force to assist in the withdrawal of members of the Palestine Liberation force from Beirut.
 The Marines left September 20, 1982.

 1982-1983 –On September 29, 1982, President Reagan deployed 1200 marines to facilitate the restoration of Lebanese government sovereignty.
 On Sept.
 29, 1983, Congress authorized continued participation for eighteen months.